dsummersl/medsum/README.md

 # More Ideas

 - Surface the transcript.vtt in some way.
+- Make the transcript and summary searchable (maybe semantically, even).
 - Let the user supply a transcript file (save $ when possible)
 - Adding an option to specify the minimum interval to capture images from videos.
 Possibly filtering out adjacent snapshots that are identical or 90% so.
+- Have some basic player options - automatically play when you click on a section, show the snapshots hover and automatically transition to them if the player is playing.

 # Limitations

 - Audio currently isn't chunked to 25mb
+- Currently stops the player when you are playing and jump to another section.